 This is the map you’ll have no doubt seen screenshots of – the one with the big old rocket.
 This is Orbital, a space station in the middle of Guinea.
 It’s a medium-sized map that’s spread out across the base – and players will have a say in whether the rocket goes off.
 Get your jeeps at the ready.

 Ships play a big role in Battlefield 2042, especially in this map.
-Set in a ship graveyard in India, EA force players into clusters in this map – so you’ll need to have your trigger finger at the ready for this one.
+Set in a ship graveyard in India, EA force players into clusters in this map – so you’ll need to have your trigger finger at the ready to drop anyone who you stumble upon whether up high in a shipping contained or on the ground.

 All good conflicts need a wall and it seems Battlefield 2042 has just that.
-Renewal splits the desert of Egypt into two parts, leaving players fighting over a lush, tech-fuelled landscape and a barren canyon.
+Renewal splits the desert of Egypt into two parts, leaving players fighting over a lush, tech-filled landscape filled with civilian infrastructure and a barren, open canyon.

 You should expect to see the glint of many a sniper scope on this map.